hosua/personal-website-react/README.md

 ### There are plenty of things I still need to do:

-1. Move the forum into its own repository and reference it via git submodule.

-2. Improve this README, it is missing a lot of information.
+1. Improve this README, it is missing a lot of information.
 	* Ports used by this application, and all sub-applications
 	* How to set up and run...
       - the necessary databases
       - the server-side submodules

-3. Use `pm2`` for all server-side hosting.
+2. Use `pm2` for all server-side hosting.
 Right now it is only used by yugioh-fm-db, but I want the forum, and any other server-side code I may add in the future to also use it, since it conveniently restarts the server should an uncaught exception occur.

-4. There is more I'm forgetting, add more to this list later...
+3. There is more I'm forgetting, add more to this list later...